Skip To Main Content

-Jon Ladino enters his first season as head coach of the Holy Cross softball team in 2025.
+Jon Ladino enters his third season as head coach of the Holy Cross softball team in 2027.

 Ladino joins the Crusaders after three seasons as the head coach and Assistant Athletic Director for Business Operations at Johnson & Wales University in Providence, R.I.
 His .682 winning percentage ranks as the best all-time in program history, and he also recorded a conference winning percentage of .830.
 In his time with the Wildcats, Ladino’s team earned a Great Northeast Athletic Conference (GNAC) championship and NCAA Regional berth while also totaling 40 National Fastpitch Coaches Association (NFCA) All-American Scholar-Athletes and averaging a team GPA of 3.73.